shayanth/Price-Scrapper/README.md

 # Price-Scrapper

-### you can scrapp coins OHCLV infromation from Coinbase API by using this jupyter notebook
+### you can scrap coins OHCLV infromation from Coinbase API by using this jupyter notebook

 ### first import the libraries